sass/sass-site/source/documentation/at-rules/forward.md

   }
 {% endcodeExample %}

-{% markdown %}
 ## Controlling Visibility

 Sometimes, you don't want to forward *every* member from a module.
 You may want to keep some members private so that only your package can use them, or you may want to require your users to load some members a different way.
-You can control exactly which members get forwarded by writing `@forward "<url>" hide <members...>` or `@forward "<url>" show <members...>`.
+You can control exactly which members get forwarded by writing `@forward "<url>" hide
+<members...>` or `@forward "<url>" show <members...>`.

 The `hide` form means that the listed members shouldn't be forwarded, but everything else should.
 The `show` form means that *only* the named members should be forwarded.
 In both forms, you list the names of mixins, functions, or variables (including the `$`).
-{% endmarkdown %}

 {% codeExample 'controlling-visibility', false %}
   // src/_list.scss